In brief

 - Recipe name and date created

-- Exact parts of each color used
+- Specific parts or ratios of each color used

 - Brand used